-Systemic medications, like the anticholinergic glycopyrrolate, may be used for the treatment of generalized or focal hyperhidrosis in a variety of patients.
+Systemic medications, like the anticholinergic glycopyrrolate, are often used for the treatment of generalized or focal hyperhidrosis in a variety of patients.
 For example, medications can be useful for patients with: cranio-facial hyperhidrosis, focal hyperhidrosis affecting large areas such as the back, multi-focal hyperhidrosis, hyperhidrosis that is not satisfactorily treated with other methods, or temporary, short-term event-specific hyperhidrosis management (ex. for a wedding, speech, or performance).

 Glycopyrrolate is a preferred anticholinergic in part because it is less likely than others in the class to cross the blood-brain barrier.
 Glycopyrrolate is not on the Beers list of potentially inappropriate medications for the elderly put out by the American Geriatric Society, and is the only anticholinergic not on the list.